kellyfaller/Coastal-Marsh-Acoustic-Monitoring-Analysis/index.md

 ---
 ![banner](https://github.com/user-attachments/assets/57cf5a0d-2a7e-42cc-8f21-9cba5df74dae)

 Welcome to my research landing page!
 This site highlights ongoing work to understand how birds respond to marsh restoration at two sites in the Barnegat Bay, NJ, **Cattus Island and the Lighthouse Center for Natural Resource Education**.
+The focal species of this project is the [eastern black rail](https://www.fws.gov/species/eastern-black-rail-laterallus-jamaicensis-jamaicensis) (*Laterallus jamaicensis jamaicensis*), a federally endangered marsh bird.
+They occur in NJ (despite some USFWS range maps), but are often very secretive and hard to detect.
+We are interested in how black rail and other indicator bird populations respond to restoration techniques.
 The primary way this project will be collecting data on birds is through *soundscape ecology*, or the study of acoustic relationships between living organisms and their environment.

 On this page, you’ll find information about: